opencaesar/metrology-vocabularies/README.md

 ## Defining prefixes

-In the collection of ISO iso-80000 metrology standards, there are only two kinds of prefixes: decimal and binary.
+In the collection of ISO-80000 metrology standards, there are only two kinds of prefixes: decimal and binary.
 In the metrology vocabulary, note that the actual value of a prefix is not explicitly represented in OML.
 However, each prefix is defined as an instance that could be linked to an external representation in a mathematical tool.